-While the 5800X surpasses the 3700X by an average of 20% in gaming and productivity, the 3700X is around 33% cheaper than the 5800X with its current price sitting at somewhere close to $300 and that of 5800X at $449.
+While the 5800X surpasses the 3700X by an average of 20% in gaming and productivity, the 3700X is around 33% cheaper than the 5800X with its official MSRP sitting at somewhere close to $300 and that of the 5800X at $449.
 This makes the 3700X still a great choice for building a super-fast gaming PC.

 The only problem now is availability.
 While Ryzen 3700X has poor availability these days, the 5800X is available for around $300 which helps in the reduction of overall expense in building a powerful gaming PC.
 On the other hand, AMD also released the Ryzen 5700X which is close to the pricing of the Ryzen 5800X.
 Read our Comparison Between Ryzen 5700X and 5800X to know which one should you buy.